 From Data to Decisions

-The real magic happens when you turn that raw data into tangible actions on the pitch.
+Magic happens when you turn that raw data into tangible actions on the pitch.
 Imagine showing a winger their heatmap to visually prove they aren't tracking back enough, or using sprint data to show a striker is losing acceleration late in the game.
 That kind of feedback is objective, specific, and hits home far harder than a general shout from the sidelines.

 This data-backed approach helps with: